Peptide Therapy · Reviewed by Ian K. Tseng, MD

 Why this looks different from research-chemical vendors

 Online research-peptide vendors ship vials labeled "for research use only" or "not for human consumption" with no physician, no bloodwork, no prescription.
 The Certificate of Analysis on a vial tells you what is in the bottle.
 It does not tell you whether your body should receive it.
-A pharmacy program that requires a prescription that requires bloodwork that requires a physician is structurally different — and the difference is what you are paying for when you choose a medical program over a research-chemical kit.
+Our physician-supervised peptide program is structurally different — a pharmacy program that requires a prescription that requires bloodwork that requires a physician — and that difference is what you are paying for when you choose a medical program over a research-chemical kit.
+If you are new to the topic, start with what peptides are and whether peptides are safe.

 Ready to see what your labs say?

-Reserve a $50 telehealth consult with a Soothe IV physician.
+Start your $50 Application — the comprehensive intake, physician Good Faith Examination, and medical clearance.
 Credit applies to your first month of membership.
 Available in California.

 What bloodwork is required before peptide therapy?